Oct 6, 2021 1:30 PM EST - Gillie Hoyte Byrom, enamelist ** One week earlier than usual **

 We continue to meet virtually via Zoom.
 TBS members will be sent the link via email the week of the presentation.
-Join us this month when our guest speaker will be Carolyn Cave.

 Photos Photos Photos

 A big Thank you goes out to all our past, present and future photographers!

 Thank you to all the people who brought in their work.
 See your photos below!

 View the full TBS Photo Gallery.